JetBrains/kotlin-web-site/docs/topics/multiplatform-mobile/multiplatform-mobile-create-first-app.md

    ![Mobile Multiplatform project - additional settings](multiplatform-mobile-project-wizard-3.png)

+   > This option doesn't require third-party tools and has less integration issues.
+If you want to learn more about the
+   > CocoaPods dependency manager and how to configure the environment for it, see [CocoaPods overview and setup](native-cocoapods.md).
+   >
+   {type="tip"}

 5. Keep the default names for the application and shared folders.
 Click **Finish**.

 The project will be set up automatically.
 It may take some time to download and set up the required components when you